jware-solutions/ggca/README.md

 Data in `small_files` folder was retrieved with random sampling from the *Colorectal Adenocarcinoma (TCGA, Nature 2012)* dataset.
 This dataset can be downloaded from [cBioPortal datasets page][cbioportal-datasets-page] or [this direct link][colorectal-dataset].

+All the correlations results were compared directly with R-Multiomics output (old version of [multiomix.org][multiomix] only available for R lang).

 [gsl]: https://www.gnu.org/software/gsl/
 [pyo3-issue]: https://github.com/PyO3/pyo3/issues/1084